NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 2AA(A/2A) added
 - 8A can be canceled before the teleport
 - JA phantom sword works with both players; has one more active frame
-- J6A added as a new move
+- J6A added
 - 5Y made overhead throw
+- 2Y
-- 2Y is slam throw
+  - Is slam throw
+  - Victim flags adjusted to better match the animation
 - 8Y changed to 4Y; made blockable and unbreakable
+- 2X
+  - Is immune to highs and mids from frame 11 to 36
+  - Requires 75% meter
+  - Links better on air hits
+  - Damage reduced
-- 2X is immune to highs and mids on startup, requires 75% meter, links better on air hits, damage reduced; hilt hitbox on first revolution is slightly bigger
+  - Hilt hitbox on first revolution is slightly bigger
 - RB as Boot
 - RA as teleport
-- Z+Y changed to be 4X; requires and costs 25% meter; hitbox appears two frames sooner
-  - TODO: What does this mean?
-Also added: 4X changed to be 8Y.
-First frame does 5Y grab (if hit) but on a miss does old 4X; roll and sub window removed; command grab hitbox starts two frames later
+- 4X
+  - Added
+  - Is a command grab
+  - Requires and takes 75% meter
+  - Immune to highs and mids frames 1-15 after super freeze
+  - Does 5+25 damage
+  - Hard knockdown
 - 4Z disabled

 #### Cosmetic